SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/create-edit-partition.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::sumo Important
-Configurations related to data tier is not relavant for the customers with Flex package.
+Configurations related to data tier is not relevant for the customers with Flex package.
 :::

 Partitions provide three primary functions: